OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 13.1.2.
 Entity Sets as an `app:collection` element ###

 OData describes available collections of entities as `app:collection` elements.

-The `app:collection` element contains an `href` attribute which represents a URI that can be used to retrieve the members of the entity set.
+The `app:collection` element MUST contain an `href` attribute which represents a URL that can be used to retrieve the members of the entity set.

 ### 13.1.3.
 Entity Set Name as an `atom:title` element ###

-The `atom:title` element within the [`app:collection`](#entitysetsasanapp:collectionelement) contains the name of the entity set.
+The `atom:title` element within the [`app:collection`](#entitysetsasanapp:collectionelement) SHOULD contain the name of the entity set.

 # 14. Links

 Links represent the relationships between an entity and related entity(s).

-The link(s) available from a particular entity for a particular relationship can be retrieved from the service as a colleciton of URIs within a [`data:link`](#collectionoflinksasadata:linkselement) element.
+The link(s) available from a particular entity for a particular relationship can be retrieved from the service as a colleciton of URIs within a [`data:links`](#collectionoflinksasadata:linkselement) element.

 ## 14.1.
 Collection of Links as a `data:links` Element ##

 A `data:link` element represents the set of references from one entity to all related entities according to a particular relationship.

-The reference for each related entity is represented as a `data:uri` element that appears as a direct child of the `data:link` element.
+The reference for each related entity is represented as a `data:uri` element that appears as a direct child of the `data:links` element.

 For example, a query for links to Products within the Category with ID=1: